paulchyz/OSA_Kafka_Demo/README.md

 Make sure that "Match All" is selected.
 In the "Select a field" drop-down menu, select "Temperature", and in "Select an operator" select "greater than".
 In the "Enter a value" text box, type 72, or another temperature threshold value if you prefer.
 Click in the white space outside of the filter parameters to stop editing the filter.
 Now, if the Temperature Filter icon is selected in the block diagram, the "Live Output" window will display only events where the temperature exceeds the threshold in the filter.
 This output can be sent to other destinations using targets, which will be described in the next section.

 To create a simple visualization, right click on the stream, hover over "Add a Stage", and select "Rule".
 Name the rule stage "Temperature Visual" and give it a description if desired.
 In the "Rules" tab of the rule editor, name the rule "Visual" and click "Done".
 Next, in the "IF" section of the rule, make sure "Match All" is selected, and click "Add a Condition".
-Choose "Temperature" for "Select a field", and choose "is not null" for "Select and operator".
+Choose "Temperature" for "Select a field", and choose "is not null" for "Select and operator", scrolling down in the menu if necessary.

 Next, click "Add Action" in the "THEN" section.
 In the "Select a field" drop-down choose "Temperature", and in the expression text box type "=Temperature" and click the "Temperature" field that populates under the text box.
 All that this rule does is pass all valid temperature values through to our visualization.
 Click in the white space outside of the rule parameters to stop editing the rule.

 After creating the rule, click the "Visualizations" tab in the rule stage editor, click "Add a Visualization", and select "Line Chart".
 In the pop-up window name your chart "TemperatureChart" and give it a description and tags if desired.
 Set the "Y Axis Field Selection" to "Temperature" by clicking the plus sign next to "Specify Value".
 Label the Y axis "Temperature" in the "Axis Label" text box.
 Use the "X Axis Field Selection" drop-down to select "DateTime" as the X axis value.
 Set the X axis label to "Time".
-Leave "Horizontal" unchecke for "Orientation", and leave "Data Series Selection" blank.
+Leave "Horizontal" unchecked for "Orientation", and leave "Data Series Selection" blank.
 Finally, click "Create".
 You can view this visualization in real-time in the "Visualizations" tab of the "Temperature Visual" rule stage, or in a dashboard as described in a following section.

 ### Create Targets
 Targets allow specific OSA events to trigger other actions.
 By right-clicking on the final stage in a stream, you can add a target stage.
 Targets are outside the scope of this walkthrough, but targets can have connection types such as Kafka, CSV File, REST, and much more, depending on your implementation needs.
 The Oracle Stream Analytics official documentation has more information on Targets.